edsu/wikistream/README.md

     node app.js

-The point your browser at:
+Then point your browser at:

     http://localhost:3000/